Sunlight (cleaning product): History

 Sunlight is still used in some markets as a brand by Unilever (the successor of Lever Brothers).
-In Sri Lanka, Sunlight laundry soap has a market share of more than 75%, and won the “brand of the year” award in 2004.
-In South Africa, the brand is used for bath soap, dishwashing liquid, washing powder and fabric conditioner.
+In Sri Lanka, Sunlight laundry soap has a market share of more than 75%, and won the "brand of the year" award in 2004.
+South Africans use the brand for bath soap, dishwashing liquid, washing powder, and fabric conditioner.

 The brand was also used in the Philippines during the 1990s as detergents.
-It was discontinued until it was revived in 2015 as a liquid dish-washing detergent traded alongside the Surf line.
+It was discontinued until it was revived in 2015 as a liquid dishwashing detergent traded alongside the Surf line.

 However, production for Ireland and the UK ceased in 2009 due to low demand; it is available only as an import.
-In Norway it was taken over by Lilleborg in 1930.
+In Norway, it was taken over by Lilleborg in 1930.

-In 2003, exclusive licensing rights to the Sunlight brand for dishwashing detergents in the United States, Canada, Puerto Rico were sold along with several Unilever brands to Lehman Brothers Merchant Banking Group, which established Phoenix Brands LLC for the purpose.
+In 2003, exclusive licensing rights to the Sunlight brand for dishwashing detergents in the United States, Canada, and Puerto Rico were sold along with several Unilever brands to Lehman Brothers Merchant Banking Group, which established Phoenix Brands LLC for the purpose.
 In 2008, the North American trademark rights to Unilever laundry brands including Sunlight were acquired by Sun Products Corporation.
 In early 2010, Sun Products acquired the American and Canadian business rights to the Sunlight brand.
 Sun Products was itself acquired by Henkel North American Consumer Goods in 2016.
+As of 2024, Henkel discontinued dishwashing products in Canada; only the laundry products remain.

 The Sunlight brand was used by JohnsonDiversey Professional Products in Canada and the USA in 2011.

 In Turkey in the summer of 2010, washing-up liquids produced under the brand Cif began marketing with the new compound brand Sunlight Cif.
-As well as the regular liquid, a concentrated washing-up liquid was introduced in three varieties (lime, lemon and orange); when it comes into contact with water, it turns into a gel which remains in the sponge longer than regular washing-up liquid.
+As well as the regular liquid, a concentrated washing-up liquid was introduced in three varieties (lime, lemon, and orange); when it comes into contact with water, it turns into a gel which remains in the sponge longer than regular washing-up liquid.